simbioses/cdxuserman/content/050_development/obib.md

 * Package **models** define the class structure of the OBIB JSON Document.
 These classes are utilized to generate the JSON messages sent to the OBIB.

 * Package **rest** implements the client methods for the OBIB REST services.
 The REST client utilizes the setting in the **obibconnector.properties** file to communicate with the OBIB.

+#### Testing

+{{% notice info %}}
+The OBIB Connector tests connect to OBIB using SSL/TLS.
+Thus, when a new OBIB is deployed in the development environment it is necessary copy the new clinic keystore to the folder /certs in obibconnector and run the maven task 'package';
+{{% /notice %}}